 Medical Editor: John P. Cunha, DO, FACOEP

-Inapsine (droperidol) is used to reduce nausea and vomiting caused by surgery or other medical procedures.
-It is a sedative, tranquilizer, and anti-nausea medication.
-This medication is available in generic form.
-Common side effects include drowsiness, dizziness, or feeling restless or anxious.
+Inapsine (droperidol) is a sedative, tranquilizer, and anti-nausea medication used to reduce nausea and vomiting caused by surgery or other medical procedures.
+Inapsine is available in generic form.
+Common side effects of Inapsine include drowsiness, dizziness, or feeling restless or anxious.

 Our Inapsine (droperidol) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.